striver46/striver46/README.md

 - 👋 Hi, I’m Aman Nakhate
-- 👀 I’m interested in Analytics and Machine Learning
 - 🌱 I’m currently working as Freelance Data Engineer
 - 💞️ I’m looking to collaborate on Open source